FabioX-G/my-site/src/quotes.md

 > "Everyone faces the future with their eyes firmly on the past.
 And they don't see what's going to happen next." - John Robinson Pierce

 > “A company becomes the people it hires, not the plan it makes.” - Vinod Khosla

+# Insights
+A collection of my favorite long-form insights.

 > "Most people think that competition is a synonym to business.
 But I argue that it is actually an antonym.
 Profits are just competed away in these competitions.
 If you want to start a business, you should start one that has a high pricing ability in a specific field (which is a monopoly). " - Peter Thiel